Andy4495/Windows10-on-iMac2011/README.md

 - USB
 - DisplayPort/Thunderbolt for second display

-FireWire (IEEE 1394) was not tested, since Windows 10 does not officially support FireWire.
+FireWire (IEEE 1394) was not tested.

 ### Install Latest MacOS Updates and Firmware